Sexual Harassment Policy

 We have a legal and moral obligation to actively prevent sexual harassment.

-• We WILL act immediately on your reports or complaints, and we will warn offenders or ask them to leave.
+We WILL act immediately on your reports, and we will warn offenders or ask them to leave.

 How do I avoid sexually harassing someone?